NVIDIA/NeMo-Skills/docs/releases/openreasoning/dataset.md

 ## Science data

-We generate science problems using [PLACEHOLDER] LLM with the prompt below, using few-shot examples to demonstrate the format.
+We generate science problems using Qwen2.5-32B-Instruct and Qwen3-235B-A22B LLMs with the prompt below, using few-shot examples to demonstrate the format.
 Questions are generated based on difficulty level, topic, and subtopic.
 ```yaml
 system: ""